 Komachkov is regarded as one of the most gifted cellists of his generation and performs regularly as a solo artist and with orchestras.
 His repertoire includes concertos for cello and orchestra by a number of classical composers, including Vivaldi, Shostakovich and Prokofiev, as well as major chamber music.
 He performs to general acclaim in Russia and tours extensively in Austria, Germany, Serbia, Italy, South Korea, the Netherlands, Croatia, Montenegro, Argentina, France, Finland and China.

-He worked with conductors Aleksandr Sladkovsky, Vladimir Verbitsky, Yuri Kochnev, Teodor Currentzis, Anatoly Rybalko, Konstantin Krimetz, Rauf Abdullaev, Rashid Nigmatullin, Sergei Oselkov, Igor Frolov, Vladislav Bulakhov, and Misha Rachlevsky.
+He worked with conductors Aleksandr Sladkovsky, Filipp Chizevsky, Vladimir Verbitsky, Yuri Kochnev, Teodor Currentzis, Anatoly Rybalko, Konstantin Krimetz, Rauf Abdullaev, Rashid Nigmatullin, Sergei Oselkov, Igor Frolov, Vladislav Bulakhov, and Misha Rachlevsky.

 Komachkov is a featured musician at the Svyatoslav Richter’s Festival December Nights, The Levitan Music Festival in Plyos, the Russian-Finnish Festival Toward Vyborg, the Sobinov Festival in Saratov, The Festival of Modern Music Moscow Autumn, the Chamber Music Days in Kuressaare (Estonia), and the Tariverdiev International Festival in Kaliningrad.
 He is a regular guest at the major Russian film festivals Kinotavr, The Window to Europe and The Spirit of Fire.